muggy8/improbable/have-and-havenot/o3TDyzle.md

 At least to me.

-I was never too interested in combative sports to know anything concrete because I was more of a parkour kind of person.
+I was never too interested in combative sports to know anything concrete as I was more of a parkour kind of person.

 Despite my last parkour run being hundreds of years ago, I still have some memories of my parkour days that haven't been archived.

-Based on my parkour experiance, I felt like the footwork of the sumo boxers were rather lacking.
+Based on my parkour experience, I felt like the footwork of the sumo boxers were rather lacking.

 Looking around, I noticed that manyof the students around me were focused on another pair.